PeterBrothers/minecraft-azurerm-tf/README.md

 # Overview
-Minecraft (Bedrock server) on Azure via Terraform
+Minecraft (Bedrock server) on Microsoft Azure via Terraform

 ## Terraform
 The `main.tf` script uses `terraform.tfvars` file for sensitive configuration information that is used to create the Microsoft Azure resources